mongodb/leafygreen-ui/.changeset/twelve-weeks-worry.md

 '@leafygreen-ui/expandable-card': patch
 ---

-Updates focus and hover styles to match figma specs
+Updates focus and hover styles to match figma specs.
+Wraps contents in a `LeafyGreenProvider`.